 Steve utilized Strategic Design to continuously innovate by launching the iMac, iPod, iPhone, and iPad, not to mention redefining commerce with iTunes and Apple retail stores.

 He built Apple into one of the most valuable companies on the planet with a market cap today of a trillion dollars, a distinction that only one other company has ever achieved (and it’s not Microsoft).

 Microsoft simply could not keep up with Apple or the technology space and came close to irrelevance in early 2000’s by launching several failed products (Windows Vista, etc.), and was only more recently pulled back from the brink of extinction by Satya Nadella.

-This seems to be the main issue holding companies back from hiring creatives into Product Management, when the answer is simple: the Tech Lead should only be coding no more than 20% and focused on backlog grooming (with the Product Manager) and providing technical direction on user stories and acceptance criteria.
-If they can’t, then just elevate this up to the technical architect and/or CTO if necessary.
+This seems to be the main issue holding companies back from hiring creatives into Product Management, when the answer is simple: the Tech Lead should be focused on backlog grooming (with the Product Manager) and providing technical direction on user stories and acceptance criteria.
+Or if it’s super technical, then it should be escalated to the technical architect.
 But Product Managers aren’t supposed to be technical (except for technical PM roles, duh), nor are they supposed to be tech architects.
 It simply isn’t necessary.

 Whaaat?
 Product Managers not technical?
 I can practically hear all the engineers crying in their tacos.

 It’s only a matter of time before robots take over software development, and that’s when creatives will rule the world!